gabrielrowan/gabrielrowan/README.md

 ## Languages

 As a French and Spanish graduate, I love learning languages!
-To me, learning programming languages offers the same syntatical and logical challenges that I enjoy when learning foreign languages :fr: :es: :jp:
+To me, learning programming languages offers the same syntatical and logical challenges that I enjoy when learning foreign languages 	:japanese_castle: